 However, option 2 would allow students to register for events from their seats during a weekly meeting.
 Then, I further emphasized that a mobile-optimized website would further increase event attendance.

 To illustrate the value of this solution, I explained that if the new website could encourage just 20 new students to attend any of the 3 events, the organization would see an increase of $5,000 in the first year alone (20*250).

 If just 5 additional students continued to attend over the next 2 years, that number would increase to $6,250 (25*250) and $7,500 (30*250) respectively.
 That’s an extra $18,750 in the first 3 years after launching a new website!

-I confirmed that an increase of 20 students at any of these 3 events over a 1 year period was completely realistic.
+I confirmed with the client that an increase of 20 students at any of these 3 events over a 1 year period was realistic.

-You’ll notice that I didn’t just stop at the first year.
+You might have noticed that I didn’t stop at the first year when predicting the value of the project.
 I wanted to show them what the solution looked like for years to come.
-Doing so reinforced the fact that this is a one-time investment in return for years of financial increase.
+Doing so reinforced the fact that this one-time investment can yield years of financial increase.